CartoDB/cartodb/doc/sql.md

 CartoDB offers a powerful SQL API for you to query and retreive data from your CartoDB tables.
 CartoDB.js offers a simple to use wrapper for sending those requests and using the results.

-## cartodb.SQL
+### cartodb.SQL

-**cartodb.SQL** is the tool you will use to access data you store in your CartoDB tables.
+`cartodb.SQL` is the tool you will use to access data you store in your CartoDB tables.
 This is a really powerful technique for returning things like: **items closest to a point**, **items ordered by date**, or **GeoJSON vector geometries**.
 It’s all powered with SQL and our tutorials will show you how easy it is to begin with SQL.

-<div class="code-title">cartodb.SQL</div>
+#### Example

 ```javascript
 var sql = new cartodb.SQL({ user: 'cartodb_user' });
 sql.execute("SELECT * FROM table_name WHERE id > {{id}}", { id: 3 })